Skip to Main Content

 Offering Help to Families Facing Cancer

-Asking a family how you can help may be too broad.
-People often say, "Let me know if there is anything that you need."
-However, this can be overwhelming for families and hard to coordinate.
-It may be easier to offer to take care of immediate needs.
+People often say, “Let me know if there is anything that you need.”
+But this can be too broad and overwhelming for families and caregivers.
+It may be easier to offer to take care of any current, specific needs.
+You can say things like:

 • “What do you need this week?”